- Download our Moving to South Africa Guide (PDF)

-Expats will find that choices are limited when it comes to public transport and driving in South Africa.
+When it comes to public transport and driving in South Africa, there isn't much choice, with driving being the only feasible option for most.
 Even within the big cities, public transport is limited – although efforts to improve this have been made – and virtually all expats moving to South Africa purchase a car.

 Driving in South Africa

 Cars in South Africa are somewhat expensive, even though petrol prices are still fairly low compared to Europe.

 South Africa’s road network is extensive and is generally in good condition.
 However, in some of the more rural parts of the country, potholes can be a problem and can cause severe damage to cars.

 Renting a car